 Implementation of the Housing Element Update would in additional housing beyond what is currently allowed under the General Plan.
 This could result in an additional 2,722 2,745 dwelling units and a net increase of 8,773 8,839 in City population beyond what is currently anticipated at buildout under the General Plan.
 CCSD parkland standards, City Municipal Code Chapter 22.40 and General Plan Policy PT-1-3 require a minimum of 5 acres of developed parkland per 1,000 residents; the Laguna Ridge Specific Plan calls for parkland at a rate of 7 acres per 1,000 residents.
 The City has also established requirements for bicycle, pedestrian, and trail facilities as part of new development, either through the City's Bicycle, Pedestrian, and Trails Master Plan, or through the requirements of an area plan, such as LRSP or SEPA; though, these facilities are in addition to the required park facilities.
 The City requires that private developers proposing residential projects in the City either dedicate land for park facilities or pay a fee in lieu of providing parkland.
-These dedications and fees are collected by the City or CCSD as part of the development process and used for the purpose of developing new park facilities to serve the development for which the fees were paid.
+These dedications and fees are collected by the City or CCSD as part of the development for which the fees were paid.
 The dedication of parkland and the payment of fees in lieu of dedication were identified in Impact 5.11.4.1 of the General Plan EIR.